sole/echoipsum/README.md

 # echoipsum

+This app will look for other instances of the app in the network and start sending a word of "Lorem ipsum" to each other server.

-This is a certified app experimenting with mDNS and echo servers and all that stuff in Firefox OS.
+It is a certified app experimenting with mDNS and echo servers and all that stuff in Firefox OS.

 It's very simple and it's more of an exercise for me to learn than a very good example of how this should be done probably.
 Please excuse any weird thing here :-)